tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/underlay-no-gateway.rst

 Broadcast and Multicast Traffic
 -------------------------------

-In Contrail 4.1, broadcast or multicast traffic from VMs in the IP fabric network and from VNs having IP fabric network as the provider network is handled in the normal way, using the native routing instance of the interface from which it originates..
+In release 4.1, broadcast or multicast traffic from VMs in the IP fabric network and from VNs having IP fabric network as the provider network is handled in the normal way, using the native routing instance of the interface from which it originates..
 DHCP requests from these VMs are served by the vrouter agent.

 Implementation
 --------------